datagrok-ai/public/help/access/databases.md

 This query returns all records from the `Orders` table where the `shipCountry` column matches any of the values in the `shipCountry` list.

-To help users build queries more quickly and accurately, or for more complex queries, you can also use _choices_, _suggestions_, and _validators_. _Choices_ allow users to select from a predefined list of values for a given parameter, _suggestions_ provide users with auto-complete suggestions based on what they type in the input field, and _validators_ [PLACEHOLDER].
+To help users build queries more quickly and accurately, or for more complex queries, you can also use _choices_, _suggestions_, and _validators_. _Choices_ allow users to select from a predefined list of values for a given parameter, _suggestions_ provide users with auto-complete suggestions based on what they type in the input field, and query _validators_.

 You can define _choices_ using a comma-separated list of values, a name of another query, or by writing an actual SQL query.
 Here's an example of how to define _choices_ for a _ship country_ input parameter using all three methods: